vpavkin/dtc/README.md

 ```

-These examples demonstrates the core idea of the project.
+These examples demonstrate the core idea of the project.
 Read further to check out the list of available type classes and instances.

 ---
 ### Type classes